Hospitals urge UnitedHealth Group to commit to notifying cyberattack victims

 “Given the ongoing nature and complexity of the data review, it is likely to take several months of continued analysis before enough information will be available to identify and notify impacted customers and individuals, partly because the files containing that data were compromised in the cyberattack,” Witty testified.

 Hospitals said they are seeking clarity on the notification issue in light of guidance put forward by the U.S. Health & Human Services Department.
-The Health Department’s Office of Civil Rights, which tracks health data breaches, outlined notification responsibilities in an online post about the cyberattack.
+The Health Department’s Office of Civil Rights, which tracks health data breaches, outlined notification responsibilities in

 “While the covered entity is ultimately responsible for ensuring individuals are notified, the covered entity may delegate the responsibility of providing individual notices to the business associate,” the OCR post stated.